Konstantin Chernenko: Rise to the Soviet leadership

-Leader of the Soviet Union
+Leader of the Soviet Union (1984–1985)

-Yuri Andropov died on 9 February 1984.
+Yuri Andropov died on 9 February 1984 at age 69 in Moscow Central Clinical Hospital of kidney failure.
 Chernenko was then elected to replace Andropov even though the latter stated he wanted Mikhail Gorbachev to succeed him.
-Additionally, Chernenko was terminally ill himself.
+Chernenko was also terminally ill himself.

 At the time of his ascent to the country's top post, Chernenko was primarily viewed as a transitional leader who could give the Politburo's "Old Guard" time to choose an acceptable candidate from the next generation of Soviet leadership.
-In the interim, he was forced to govern the country as part of a triumvirate alongside Defense Minister Dmitriy Ustinov and Foreign Minister Andrei Gromyko.
-This became a growing problem as Chernenko's illness led him to miss meetings with increasing frequency.
+In the interim, Chernenko's authority was severely limited by his lack of support within the party and his deteriorating health which led him to miss meetings with increasing frequency.
+At Andropov's funeral, he could barely read the eulogy.
+Therefore, he was forced to govern the country as part of a triumvirate alongside Defense Minister Dmitriy Ustinov and Foreign Minister Andrei Gromyko.
+According to historian Vladislav M. Zubok, "Ustinov and Gromyko retained a virtual monopoly in [Soviet] military and foreign affairs" as a result of Chernenko's feeble hold on power.

-At Andropov's funeral, Chernenko could barely read the eulogy.
-Those present strained to catch the meaning of what he was trying to say.
-He spoke rapidly, swallowed his words, kept coughing and stopped repeatedly to wipe his lips and forehead.
-He ascended Lenin's Mausoleum by way of a newly installed escalator and descended with the help of two bodyguards.

 Chernenko represented a return to the policies of the late Brezhnev era.
 Nevertheless, he supported a greater role for the labour unions, and reform in education and propaganda.
 The one major personnel change Chernenko made was the dismissal of the Chief of the General Staff, Marshal Nikolai Ogarkov.
 Ogarkov was subsequently replaced by Marshal Sergey Akhromeyev.